The breathtaking Presidio is a must-see attraction in San Francisco.

 Gift shop at Presidio Visitor Center

-The Presidio Visitor Center is housed inside the old Guard House (1899), that acted as a stockade (jail).
+The Presidio Visitor Center is housed inside the old Guard House (1899), that originally acted as a stockade (jail).
 It later became a post office, bank, then travel agent.

 Exhibits at the Presidio Visitor Center